 Umm, okay, I'm sure a lot of you are thinking ;) Given this wacky and far-fetched scenario, Bay Twelve Games deserves kudos for designing gameplay mechanics that actually put this premise in practice.
-You are placed in control of the "Liberty Crime Squad," and the first thing you need to do is create/recruit agents.
-The agent creation process is fun: you answer a number of multiple-choice questions that are similar to Ultima VI - except of course for their modern content - to determine your agents' RPG-like statistics such as health, intelligence, strength, wisdom, as well as skills such as computers and assault rifles.
-After your squad is filled up, you then get to send your agents off to -err- wreck havoc on the conservatives' agenda by sending them to raid conservatives' strongholds, bringing back news items that expose the conservatives' evil agenda from those locations and publishing them to change the public's opinion in your favor.
+You are placed in control of the "Liberty Crime Squad" and the first thing you need to do is create/recruit agents.
+The agent creation process is fun: you answer a number of multiple-choice questions that are similar to Ultima VI – except of course for their modern content – to determine your agents' RPG-like statistics such as health, intelligence, strength, wisdom, as well as skills in areas such as computers and assault rifles.
+After your squad is filled up, you then get to send your agents off to -err- wreak havoc on the conservatives' strongholds, bringing back pieces of evidence that expose the conservatives' evil agenda from those locations and publishing them to change the public's opinion in your favor.
 Crimes that you commit at a site will help the media build up a sensational image around you, and this will help bolster public opinion.
 However, if you alienate a site, the spin on the story will be negative, and opinion will shift against you.
 You must check public opinion once you get back to see how the battle changes it.
-You win the game once all of the laws turn "Elite Liberal," which requires both Houses of Congress, the Supreme Court, as well as the Executive Branch to turn Elite Liberal.
-You do this by fighting conservatives, freeing the "oppressed" from their clutches, and ultimately change public opinion.
+You win the game once all of the laws turn "Elite Liberal", which requires both Houses of Congress, the Supreme Court, as well as the Executive Branch to turn Elite Liberal.

 Reviewed by: Underdogs